novalu/actions-on-google-typescript-template/README.md

 │   │   └───storages ... storages for the models
 │   │   └───utils ... utilities for logging, networking, ...
 │   │   │   FunctionsApp.ts
-│   │   │   main.ts ... entry point for executing FunctionsApp in the Firebase function
+│   │   │   main.ts ... entry point for executing FunctionsApp in the cloud function
 │   │   package.json ... dependencies for the functions project
 │   │   tsconfig.json ...
 TypeScript configuration for the functions project
 └───src ... main project for testing locally